percona/psmysql-docs/docs/data-masking-function-list.md

 Returns the masked string.
 The character set of the result is the same as the character set of `str`.

-Returns an error if `str` length is incorrect.
+An error is reported if the `str` length is incorrect.

-If the `str` contains a multi-byte character, the `str` is not masked.
+Returns NULL if you invoke this function with NULL as the primary argument.

 ### Example